zapabob/ROCm/README.md

 AMD is deprecating HCC to put more focus on HIP development and on other languages supporting heterogeneous compute.
-We will no longer develop any new feature in HCC and we will stop maintaining HCC after its final release, which is planned for June 2019.
+We will no longer develop any new feature in HCC and we will stop maintaining HCC after its final release, which is planned for end of year, 2019.
 If your application was developed with the hc C++ API, we would encourage you to transition it to other languages supported by AMD, such as HIP or OpenCL.
 HIP and hc language share the same compiler technology, so